elifesciences/enhanced-preprints-client/README.md

+# Prerequisites

+Before getting started, you should have nvm installed on your machine to get the latest version of node.
+Run the following commands:

+`nvm install`
+`nvm use`

+Then you can install the dependencies via running `yarn`

 # Getting Started with Enhanced Preprints Client

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), then Next.JS added following <https://nextjs.org/docs/migrating/from-create-react-app>